cda-tum/mqt-core/README.md

 ## System Requirements

-Building (and running) is continuously tested under Linux (Ubuntu 18.04) using gcc-7.4, gcc-9 and clang-9 and MacOS (Mojave 10.14) using AppleClang and gcc-9.
+Building (and running) is continuously tested under Linux (Ubuntu 18.04) using gcc-7.4, gcc-9 and clang-9, MacOS (Mojave 10.14) using AppleClang and gcc-9, and Windows using MSVC 15.9.
 However, the implementation should be compatible with any current C++ compiler supporting C++14 and a minimum CMake version of 3.10.

 It is recommended (although not required) to have [GraphViz](https://www.graphviz.org) installed for visualization purposes.